Stroke Services

 Thrombolysis service

-Thrombolysis, the breakdown of blood clots, is available for suitable patients who come to the Emergency Department up to 4.5 hours from the onset of their stroke.
+Thrombolysis, the breakdown of blood clots, is available for suitable patients who come to the Emergency Department 4.5 – 9 hours from their stroke onset time with favourable CT perfusion parameters.
 The service is available 24/7 in Antrim Area Hospital and Causeway Hospital.

 A small proportion of patients may be suitable for Thrombectomy (clot retrieval) and will be transferred to the Royal Victoria Hospital for assessment for Thrombectomy.
-This service presently works between hours of 9am -5pm Monday-Friday.
+This service presently works between hours of 8am – 6pm, Monday – Sunday.

 Research and development